zyrup/encdec/README.md

 # encdec
-Simple cryptography script in PHP.
-Partially adapted one-time pad.
+Simple cipher-script in PHP.
+Encrypt and decrypt files and folders with a partially adapted one-time pad cipher-script.
 Made and tested on OS X El Capitan.

 ##How to use:
 Open shell and type one of the following commands.